5 Lessons Learned (So Far) as a Programmer

 And thus began my indirect pursuit to learn the fundamentals of programming.
 It was indirect because I had to figure out what the fundamentals were, what resources to use, and how to go about learning a vast amount of technical information.

-So the learning process wasn’t quick.
+The learning process wasn’t quick.
 Nor was it easy.
 But I can tell you this: learning the fundamentals has been essential.
 And if I had to start all over again, I’d start with the fundamentals.
 There are several reasons why.

 First, when you learn the fundamentals—including problem-solving, algorithms, databases, object-oriented programming, and data structures—you build a set of transferable skills that’ll help you now and years down the road.
 That’s because the fundamentals don’t go out of fashion like technologies do.
 It’s a point made clear by Steve McConnell: